stonepros/stone/SubmittingPatches.rst

 If your patchset does not build, or if one or more of the "make check" tests fails, but the error shown is not obviously related to your patchset, don't let that dissuade you from opening a PR.
-The Ceph project has a Jenkins instance which will build your PR branch and run "make check" on it in a controlled environment.
+The Stone project has a Jenkins instance which will build your PR branch and run "make check" on it in a controlled environment.